 Because Life Is More than Money

-See if this scripture helps you appreciate the farmer’s part in reclaiming the field for a good use. “…there was no one to farm the land…Then the Lord God formed the man from the dust of the earth and blew the breath of life into his nostrils.
-The man became a living being….Then the Lord God took the man and put him in the Garden of Eden to farm the land and to take care of it.” from Genesis 2:5-15.
+Our work is not a curse God sent when man first sinned.
+God’s work assignments to us began at the moment He first created us.
+Genesis 2:5-15 reads, “…there was no one to farm the land…Then the Lord God formed the man from the dust of the earth and blew the breath of life into his nostrils.
+The man became a living being…The Lord God planted a garden in Eden, in the east.
+That’s where He put the man whom He had formed…Then the Lord God took the man and put him in the Garden of Eden to farm the land and to take care of it.”
+Sin occurred after He gave man his work assignments.